harukaki/brl/README.md

 reinforcement learning for bridge

 ## Usage
-### Installation
+### 1. Installation
 Please install the appropriate versions of jax and jaxlib according to your execution environment.
 We use pgx as the environment for bridge.
-Currently, we support version 1.4.0 of pgx.
+Currently, we support version 1.4.0 of [pgx](https://github.com/sotetsuk/pgx){:target="_blank"}.
 ```bash
 pip install -r requirements.txt
 ```

-### Supervised Learning from Wbridge5 datasets
+### 2. Supervised Learning from Wbridge5 datasets
 Please download the files "train.txt" and "test.txt" from the following URL and place them in the `your_data_directory`. https://console.cloud.google.com/storage/browser/openspiel-data/bridge